 The second phenomenon – the flip side of efficiency – is waste.
 Let’s imagine that half the people in the country went off-grid.
 They simply produced their own electricity.
 Well, they are either going to produce too much or too little electricity and the obvious option is to produce too much because too little means sacrificing quality of life.
 So, off grid consumers will produce too much and allow the excess to go unclaimed.
 Once their private batteries are full, their solar panels will be idle.
 The sun will shine and energy harvesting will stop.

 This is inherently a wasted opportunity.
-Users who stay connected to the grid will benefit themselves, by selling their excess to the utility company, and they will benefit mankind and the planet, but lowering the need to produce electricity with fossil fuels.
+Users who stay connected to the grid will benefit themselves.
+Thereby selling their excess to the utility company, and they will benefit mankind and the planet, but lowering the need to produce electricity with fossil fuels.

 Just taking your home off line or off grid seems sensible, but it under-utilizes the impact an individual could have on the planet.